What’s the Difference Between Solid Wood and Engineered Hardwood Flooring?

-Engineered Wood Floors are Always Pre-Finished.
+Engineered Wood Floors are Pre-Finished

-The advantage of engineered wood flooring over laminate flooring is that most engineered wood can be sanded when inevitable scratches and dings develop.
+The advantage of engineered wood flooring over luxury laminate flooring is that most engineered wood can be sanded when inevitable scratches and dings develop.
 There are several things to keep in mind, though:

 - Professional Sanding Recommended: Because of the low tolerance for failure with sanding engineered wood, you should always have a professional do the sanding.
 It is very easy to gouge your engineered wood floor, revealing the plywood underneath.

-What About Areas With Light Moisture?
+What About Areas with Light Moisture?

 Engineered wood flooring works well in kitchens, basements, and bathrooms where there might be too much moisture.
 It is not recommended for basements with more moisture or kids bathrooms where some other flooring option would last longer.

 One of the downsides of hardwood flooring is the installation time and tedium.
 Attempting to update your house with a fresh set of hardwood floors is an investment which consists of scheduling contractors, getting quotes and then waiting a seemingly disproportionate amount of time to get the wood flooring finished.
 With engineered wood all of those inconveniences go out the window.
 Unless you’re itching for something like parquet wood flooring or a special design to differentiate your flooring and highlight your individual style, engineered wood is a great option.